 2) How to be graceful and pleasant, yet still fierce and passionate in today’s nasty political environment

 This is the biggest lesson that I have learned from watching Nikki Haley deal with controversial people and tragedies over the years.
 Whether it was tweeting “bless your heart” to then presidential candidate Trump in one of his less than flattering Twitter moments or responding, “regardless of your view on the confederate flag issues,” to the Mother Emmanuel Tragedy with such grace and genuine kindness; Nikki Haley has shown me that you can still be the nice one and the one who lays down the law.
-This is evident even now as she calls out the Russians in the United Nations for the condoning of Assad and his use of chemical weapons.
+This is evident as she called out the Russians in the United Nations for the condoning of Assad and his use of chemical weapons.
 She doesn’t have to be vulgar, but her intelligence and passion along with her calm, Southern pistol demeanor have shown me that you can still let people know who is in charge without being a bully or using vulgar language.
 The field of young, conservative women is fortunate to have good role models like Nikki Haley to look up to.

-3) Not be afraid of your feminity
+3) Not be afraid of your femininity

 “I wear heels.
 It’s not a fashion statement, it’s ammunition.”
 This statement by Haley back in 2012 shows that you can embrace being a woman in politics without “playing the women card” as Hillary Clinton labeled it.
 Ambassador Haley has taught me that you can be a strong woman and be proud of it while using it to your advantage in this cutthroat political world we live in.